common-voice/cv-sentence-extractor/README.md

 *Important note: Please check the section about [creating a rules file](#using-language-rules) and [a blocklist](#create-a-blocklist-based-on-less-common-words) at this point, you might want to consider creating them and that process should happen before step 3.*

-3. Scrap the sentences into a new file from the WikiExtractor output dir (this might take more than 6h to finish)
+3. Scrape the sentences into a new file from the WikiExtractor output dir (this might take more than 6h to finish)

 ```bash
 cd ../common-voice-wiki-scraper